NeverBeLazyG/bash-ai-plus/README.md

 > [!CAUTION]
 > Keeping the key in a plain text file is dangerous, and it is your responsibility to keep it secure.

-You can also change the [GPT model](https://platform.openai.com/docs/models), [temperature](https://platform.openai.com/docs/api-reference/chat/create#chat-create-temperature) and many other things in this file.
+You can also change the [GPT model](https://platform.openai.com/docs/models) (the default model is set to gpt-4o-mini), [temperature](https://platform.openai.com/docs/api-reference/chat/create#chat-create-temperature) and many other things in this file.

 ## Usage

-Bash AI operates in two modes: Interactive Mode and Command Mode.
+Bash AI Plus operates in two modes: Interactive Mode and Command Mode.

-To enter Interactive Mode, you simply run `bai` without any request.
+To enter Interactive Mode, you simply run `baip` without any request.
 This allows you to continuously interact with Bash AI without needing to re-run the command.

-In Command Mode, you run `bai` followed by your request, like so: `bai your request here`
+In Command Mode, you run `baip` followed by your request, like so: `baip your request here`

 Example usage: